7474/mackerel-deleted-resource-status-change-action/README.md

 # mackerel-deleted-resource-status-change-action

-This action power off the host created by Mackerel's cloud integration and the cloud resource has been deleted.
+This action changes the status of the Mackerel host from which the cloud resource was deleted to Poweroff.

 Please refer to [mackerel-cloud-integration](https://github.com/7474/mackerel-cloud-integration) for supported resources.

 # Usage

 See [action.yml](action.yml)